trannguyen1510/ES-Art/README.md

 - `es_clip.py` could run reasonably well with one GPU while more GPUs are better.
 It could also run in a CPU-only setting, but that would be too slow for a reasonble expectation.

-## Community Works
+## Source

-Here listed are some works by the community that are likely related to or based on this work.
-Please [let us know](https://github.com/es-clip/es-clip.github.io/issues) if you think some works are missing and should be added here!
+[Paper](https://github.com/es-clip/es-clip.github.io/issues) if you think some works are missing and should be added here!
-**There are provided here for information purposes only and mentiong them does not consitute an endorsement, so proceed at your own discretion.**

-* [@eyaler](https://twitter.com/eyaler) Provided a [biggan + clip + cma-es work](https://github.com/eyaler/clip_biggan) as a [Colab notebook](https://colab.sandbox.google.com/github/eyaler/clip_biggan/blob/main/WanderCLIP.ipynb).
-* [@gestaltungai](https://twitter.com/gestaltungai) started a simple [Colab notebook](https://colab.research.google.com/drive/1DGNxs8E4cA_ZUwPQdusxDArCWj-JX5TG) to play with this work.

 ## Disclaimer

-This is not an official Google product.
+This is a edited version from forking and only used for studying and experimenting purposes.
+The official repo is [here](https://github.com/google/brain-tokyo-workshop/tree/master/es-clip).